hamilr2/pachisi-card-game/README.md

 * Navigate to http://localhost:4200.

 ## Further Notes
-* The online version of this game makes use (abuses?)
-Firebase's Real-time Database.
-Because the game does not implement auth, it required full read/write access to a Firebase instance, which is a security issue.
-Online play therefore should not be enabled in a production enironment.
-Ideally / Eventually the server code will be moved to either a dedicated Node server, or Firebase functions.
+* The online version of this game currently uses Firebase's Real-time Database.
+Permissions are not in place -- only input validation is performed.
+This means anyone can change anyone's game, or see other players cards while games are in progress.
+Eventually, this could/should be moved to either Firebase Custom Functions or a dedicated Node.js server.
 * The game can be easily deployed to Firebase static hosting
 * The core game logic is under test; component tests are stubbed out.
 Tests can be run with `ng test`.

 ## Todo List

+**Bold** items are intended for release 0.1.

 #### Cards
 * ~~ Burning Seven ~~